Hope you you're doing well!

 The faces used in the reviews data container are all fake and generated with AI.
 They were generated with this face generator.
 With this generator, you get a completely random face, or tweak things such as age, emotions, skin/hair color, and much more!

 Well, that's about all!
 Make sure to let me know any comments, suggestions, or questions if you have them! :D

 If there are any issues/bugs/things breaking, please comment them or DM me on Discord @

-If you use this stylesheet, please keep in mind that I'd love if you gave credit (like in the footer of your website or something), as I did put some effort into this! :)
+If you use this dashboard template/site, please keep in mind that I'd love if you gave credit (like in the footer of your website or something), as I did put some effort into this! :)

 maybe next time you should tell people to read the readme to make the post shorter, but it’s still cool!